Superxujwbruce/AutomationQA/README.md

 - Displays a graph of the match rate for each join key selected

 ## Installation
 To run this app, you will need to have R installed on your machine.
 You can download R from the R website.
-If you did not install any package in R before, you can write the following code in R: <br>`install.packages(c('shiny', 'plyr', 'dplyr', 'shinythemes', 'shinycssloaders', 'formattable', 'ggplot2'))`<br>
+If you have already installed Shiny packages before, you can skip this step.
+If you have not installed any package in R before, you can write the following code in R: <br>`install.packages(c('shiny', 'plyr', 'dplyr', 'shinythemes', 'shinycssloaders', 'formattable', 'ggplot2'))`<br>

 ## Usage
 To run the app, type the following code in R: `shiny::runGitHub('AutomationQA', 'superxujwbruce')`<br><br>